Mushfiqur Rahim: International career

+2005–2006

-Rahim was selected for Bangladesh's tour of England in 2005.
+Mushfiqur Rahim was selected for Bangladesh's tour of England in 2005.
 It was Bangladesh's first tour of England, where they faced unfamiliar conditions and the batsmen struggled against seam bowling and uneven bounce throughout the series.
-Mushfiqur adapted his batting style in the warm up matches, "consistently playing late and straight" according to Wisden, and managed to score 63 against Sussex and scored 115 not out against Northamptonshire in the warm up matches.
+Mushfiqur adapted his batting style in the warm up matches, "consistently playing late and straight" according to Wisden, and managed to score 63 runs against Sussex and scored 115 runs not out against Northamptonshire in the warm up matches.

 Although initially named in the squad as a part-time wicket-keeper, his performances in the warm up matches led to his selection for the first Test at Lord's as a specialist batsman as well.
-The 17-year-old Rahim scored 19 in the first innings and was one of just three batsman to reach double figures as Bangladesh were dismissed for 108.
+The 17-year-old Mushfiqur Rahim scored 19 runs in the first innings and was one of just three batsman to reach double figures as Bangladesh were dismissed for 108.
 After twisting his ankle, he did not play any further in the tour.

+2006–2007

-Rahim was included in Bangladesh's squad to tour Zimbabwe for five ODIs in 2006.
+Mushfiqur Rahim was included in Bangladesh's squad to tour Zimbabwe for five ODIs in 2006.
 He was one of three uncapped ODI players included in the squad alongside all-rounders Farhad Reza and Shakib Al Hasan.
 He scored his maiden half-century at Harare against Zimbabwe.

+2007–2008

-His good performances led him to picked as the first-choice wicket-keeper ahead of Khaled Mashud for the World Cup in the West Indies.
+His good performances led him to be picked as the first-choice wicket-keeper ahead of Khaled Mashud for the World Cup in the West Indies.

-Rahim was recalled for the second Test against Sri Lanka in July 2007, replacing Mashud.
-Although Bangladesh lost by an innings and 90 runs, Rahim combined with Mohammad Ashraful – the new captain – to score a record 191 for Bangladesh's sixth-wicket partnership.
-In December 2007, the Bangladesh Cricket Board (BCB) granted Rahim a one-year grade B (third tier) contract, one of 22 central contracts with the Board at the time.
+Mushfiqur Rahim was recalled for the second Test against Sri Lanka in July 2007, replacing Mashud.
+Although Bangladesh lost by an innings and 90 runs, Mushfiqur Rahim combined with Mohammad Ashraful – the new captain – to score a record 191 runs for Bangladesh's sixth-wicket partnership.
+In December 2007, the Bangladesh Cricket Board (BCB) granted Mushfiqur Rahim a one-year grade B (third tier) contract, one of 22 central contracts with the Board at the time.

+2008–2010

-Following the 2007 ICC Cricket World Cup, Rahim endured a series of poor scores, including five innings in which he amassed four runs altogether.
-As a result, when South Africa toured in March for three ODIs and Bangladesh went to Pakistan for five ODIs the next month, Rahim was dropped in favour of Dhiman Ghosh.
+Following the 2007 ICC Cricket World Cup, Mushfiqur Rahim endured a series of poor scores, including five innings in which he amassed four runs altogether.
+As a result, when South Africa toured in March for three ODIs and Bangladesh went to Pakistan for five ODIs the next month, Mushfiqur Rahim was dropped in favour of Dhiman Ghosh.

-Rahim was recalled to the squad for a tri-series with Pakistan and India and the 2008 Asia Cup.
-When 17 contracts were announced in April 2009, Rahim's was renewed, marking Rahim as Bangladesh's first choice 'keeper.
+Mushfiqur Rahim was recalled to the squad for a tri-series with Pakistan and India and the 2008 Asia Cup.
+When 17 contracts were announced in April 2009, Mushfiqur Rahim's was renewed, marking Mushfiqur Rahim as Bangladesh's first choice 'keeper.

-Retirement

-Star wicketkeeper-batter Mushfiqur Rahim announced his retirement from T20Is on September 4, 2022.
-Rahim took to his official Twitter account to make the announcement, insisting that he will now be focusing on ODIs and Tests.
-Rahim's decision came just over a month before the scheduled start of the T20 World Cup in Australia.